CSCPR: Cross-Source-Context Indoor RGB-D Place Recognition: Method

-The Global Retrieval model only matches the global descriptors, but some of the local information could be missed.
-The Reranking model is designed to solve this issue by processing cross-source local features and estimating the similarity score between the query and database frames.
-There are two critical tasks for designing the Reranking model: 1.
-The model should be \textbf{fast} and the structure should be light in parameters and computation; 2.
-The structure should \textbf{effectively process the relation} of the local features from different frames.
-As shown in Fig.~\ref{fig:scc_cscc}, to satisfy the first criterion, we design a simple structure with only three small but powerful modules.
-For the second criterion, we propose a novel Cross Source Context Cluster (CSCC) model to process the relation between two frames.
-The reranking model contains two Self Context Clusters (SCC) and one CSCC.
-In Fig.~\ref{fig:architecture}, $\f_p^q$ and $\f_p^d$ are the local features of the query and database frames, respectively.
+Considering that reranking is the second stage and compares local features of frames, the structure should: 1. \textbf{effectively process the relation} of the local features from different frames; 2. be \textbf{fast} and light in parameters and computation.
+To address these criteria, as shown in Fig.~\ref{fig:architecture}, we 1. propose a novel Self Context Clusters (SCC) to process multi-scale features and a novel Cross Source Context Cluster (CSCC) model to process the relation between two frames.
+2. design a simple structure (yellow box) with only three small but powerful modules (two SCC and one CSCC).

-\textbf{Self Context Cluster (SCC)} performs two functions: 1.
-To achieve less computational cost, it downsamples the point features to a smaller number of center features.
-2. Indoor RGB-D data have large variations w.r.t perspectives, scales, and similar structures for different rooms.
-SCC learns features from two scales (local fine-scale feature $\f_p$ with denser points from the Feature Extractors in Fig.~\ref{fig:architecture} and coarse-scale feature $\f_c$ with sparser centers) to tackle the challenge.
-To make the feature more representative, we enhance each of the center features with the global information (all point features) of the frame.
+\textbf{Self Context Cluster (SCC)} performs two functions: 1. \textbf{Small memory usage:} It downsamples the point features to a smaller number of center features.
+2. \textbf{Multi-scale feature processing:} Because indoor RGB-D data have large variations w.r.t. perspectives, scales, and similar structures for different rooms, SCC learns features from different scales: local fine-scale feature $\f_p\in \mathcal{R}^{N\times D_p}$ with denser points and coarse-scale feature $\f_c\in \mathcal{R}^{M\times D_c}$ with sparser center points, where $N>M$ are the numbers of points and centers.
+To make the features more representative, we enhance each of the center features with the global information (all point features) of the frame.

-As shown in the green box of Fig.~\ref{fig:scc_cscc}, inspired by attention mechanism~\cite{vaswani2017attention}, \rev{ we transform the point features by projecting them into two distinct branches in SCC}, reference point feature $\f_p^r$ and source point feature $\f_p^s$: